This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions (FAQ’s)

-They are essentially the same condiment and the terms used interchangeably.
-However, dressing is pickled in vinegar and stored in the fridge and sauce is cooked until vegetables tender crisp.
+They are essentially the same condiment, and the terms are used interchangeably.
+However, dressing is pickled in vinegar and stored in the fridge, while the sauce is cooked until the vegetables are tender-crisp.

 Jamaican Pickled Vegetables (Escovitch Sauce)